Geetanshi-jain/DSAssignmentByGeetanshijain/README.md

 ## Basics of Coding

 - Using Comments in R/Python
-- Executing Commands in R/Python
+- Executing Commands in Python
-- Importing Packages in R/Python
+- Importing Packages in Python

-- Getting Data into R
-- Saving Output in R/Python
+- Saving Output in Python
-- Accessing Records and Variables in R/Python
+- Accessing Records and Variables in Python

 ---

 ## Data Preparation

-- How to Add an Index Field using R/Python
+- How to Add an Index Field using Python
-- How to Change Misleading Field Values using R/Python
+- How to Change Misleading Field Values using Python
-- How to Re-Express Categorical Field Values using R/Python
+- How to Re-Express Categorical Field Values using Python
-- How to Standardize Numeric Fields using R/Python
+- How to Standardize Numeric Fields using Python
-- How to Identify Outliers using R/Python
+- How to Identify Outliers using Python

 ---

 ## Exploratory Data Analysis

-- How to Construct a Bar Graph with Overlay using R/Python
+- How to Construct a Bar Graph with Overlay using Python
-- How to Construct Contingency Tables using R/Python
+- How to Construct Contingency Tables using Python
-- How to Construct Histograms with Overlay using R/Python
+- How to Construct Histograms with Overlay using Python
-- How to Perform Binning Based on Predictive Value using R/Python
+- How to Perform Binning Based on Predictive Value using Python

 ---

 ## Data Preparation for Modeling

-- How to Partition the Data using R/Python
+- How to Partition the Data using Python
-- How to Balance the Training Data Set using R/Python
+- How to Balance the Training Data Set using Python
-- How to Build CART Decision Trees using R/Python
+- How to Build CART Decision Trees using Python
-- How to Build C5.0 Decision Trees using R/Python
+- How to Build C5.0 Decision Trees using Python
-- How to Build Random Forests using R/Python
+- How to Build Random Forests using Python

 ---

 ## Model Evaluation

-- How to Perform Model Evaluation using R/Python
+- How to Perform Model Evaluation using Python
-- Accounting for Unequal Error Costs using R/Python
+- Accounting for Unequal Error Costs using Python

 ---

 ## Naïve Bayes Classification

-- Demonstrating the Application of Naïve Bayes using R/Python
+- Demonstrating the Application of Naïve Bayes using Python

 ---

 ## Neural Networks

-- Demonstrating the Application of Neural Networks using R/Python
+- Demonstrating the Application of Neural Networks using Python

 ---

 ## Clustering

-- Demonstrating the Application of k-Means Clustering using R/Python
+- Demonstrating the Application of k-Means Clustering using Python

 ---

 ## Regression Modeling

-- Demonstrating Estimation Model Evaluation using R/Python
+- Demonstrating Estimation Model Evaluation using Python
-- Demonstrating Stepwise Regression using R/Python
+- Demonstrating Stepwise Regression using Python

 ---

 ## Dimension Reduction

-- How to Identify Multicollinearity using R/Python
+- How to Identify Multicollinearity using Python
-- How to Apply Principal Components Analysis (PCA) using R/Python
+- How to Apply Principal Components Analysis (PCA) using Python

 ---

 ## Logistic Regression Modeling

-- How to Perform Logistic Regression using R/Python
+- How to Perform Logistic Regression using Python
-- How to Perform Poisson Regression using R/Python
+- How to Perform Poisson Regression using Python

 ---

 ## Association Rules

-- How to Mine Association Rules using R/Python
+- How to Mine Association Rules using Python
-- How to Apply the Confidence Difference Criterion using R/Python
+- How to Apply the Confidence Difference Criterion using Python
-- How to Apply the Confidence Quotient Criterion using R/Python
+- How to Apply the Confidence Quotient Criterion using Python

 ---